 When and Where is it?

-Strawberry Fair takes place on Midsummer Common in Cambridge on the First Saturday of June.
-For 2017, this will be Saturday 3rd June.
+Strawberry Fair takes place on Midsummer Common in Cambridge on the first Saturday of June.

 How much does it cost?

 Absolutely nothing!
 It is our strong belief that all music and entertainment should be provided free of charge to the general public.
 We fund raise throughout the year to do so and your donations http://strawberry-fair.org.uk/pages/donate/ really support us to do this.

 10.30 - Meet on Christ's Pieces for the Parade

 11:00 - Parade sets off from Christ's Pieces and sets off around Cambridge.

 12:00 - Parade arrives at Midsummer Common marking the official opening of the Fair.